Alzheimer's Apps Can Help Support Patients

 My House of Memories is a free app where you can explore objects from the past and share memories with loved ones.
 It can be used by anyone, but has been designed with people living with Alzheimer’s and their caregivers in mind.

 This app has been designed by National Museums Liverpool and it lets you browse through objects from across the decades, brought to life by multimedia.
 You can reminisce together about a range of everyday objects, from school life to sport.

-One of the best features of this app is that an Alzheimer’s sufferer can use it to create their own memory tree where they can save their favorite objects, photos and videos and look at them whenever they want.
-Your memory tree can then be shared with whoever you’d like.
+One of the best features of this app is that an Alzheimer’s sufferer can use it to create their own memory tree where they can save their favorite objects, photos and videos, and look at them whenever they want.
+Your memory tree can then be shared with whoever you would like.

 Book of You

 Book of You is an incredible interactive book that uses the benefits of reminiscence therapy to create a personal life story of someone living with Alzheimer’s (and other forms of dementia) by capturing the valuable moments that have made up their lives and who they are.